tywalch/electrodb/README.md

 ElectroDB queries use DynamoDB's `query` method to find records based on your table's indexes.

 > _NOTE: By default, ElectroDB will paginate through all items that match your query.
-To limit the number of pages ElectroDB will query through, read more about the [Query Option](#query-options) `pages`, or use the ElectroDB [Pagination API](#page) for fine-grain pagination support._
+To limit the number of items ElectroDB will retrieve, read more about the [Query Options](#query-options) `pages` and `limit`, or use the ElectroDB [Pagination API](#page) for fine-grain pagination support._

 Forming a composite **Partition Key** and **Sort Key** is a critical step in planning **Access Patterns** in **DynamoDB**.
 When planning composite keys, it is crucial to consider the order in which they are *composed*.
 As of the time of writing this documentation, **DynamoDB**  has the following constraints that should be taken into account when planning your **Access Patterns**:
 1. You must always supply the **Partition Key** in full for all queries to **DynamoDB**.